 It called for a crackdown "on illegal VoIP (voice over Internet protocol) telephone services" and said it was collecting evidence for legal cases against them.

-Skype, partly owned by web retailer eBay Inc, has been growing in popularity among Chinese users and businesses to make cheap or free international phone calls over the Internet.
+Skype, partly owned by web retailer eBay Inc , has been growing in popularity among Chinese individuals and businesses to make cheap or free international phone calls.

-The Chinese circular, dated December 10, did not say what amounted to illegal services and did not name any VoIP providers it considered to be breaking the law.
+The circular, dated Dec.
+10, did not say what amounted to illegal services and did not name any VoIP providers it considered to be breaking the law.

 Spokespeople for China Telecom and China Unicom did not answer phone calls on Friday.
 A spokeswoman for China Mobile, reached in Beijing, referred calls to the firm's Hong Kong office.
 Attempts to reach the Hong Kong office were not successful.